-GR: 9, One year, Credit: 1 PREREQUISITE: Audition and approval by the teacher.
+PREREQUISITE: Audition and approval by the teacher.
 This co-curricular choir is for students who wish to participate in Symphonic Band as well as Varsity Chorale.
 Instructors will schedule students so they can participate in both organizations during the same period.
 The student must meet the entrance requirements for both organizations.
-Uniform and participation requirements are the same as Symphonic Band and Varsity Chorale.
+Uniform and participation requirements are the Symphonic Band and Varsity Chorale.
 A performance contract must be signed.
 QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.
+Students in this ensemble will travel with the group unless special arrangements have been made ahead of time with the director of music.